zeromev/zeromev-core/README.md

 ## install API

+Install the Zeromev API with the **root** user.

-To install the Zeromev API, follow the instructions in this repository:
+Clone this repository, and follow the instructions in the readme:

 ```
 https://github.com/zeromev/zeromev-api